jogoodma/homology-explorer/docs/draft_report.md

 # Acknowledgments

 The authors would like to thank all of the open source developers and researchers for their efforts.
-We also wish to thank the National Institutes of Health (NIH) for supporting the biological data resources that will be used for this project.
+We also wish to thank the National Institutes of Health (NIH) for supporting the biological data resources that were used for this project and
+Dr. Yanhui Hu for providing us with the DIOPT data.

 # References